We Need Your Help!

 Calling All Volunteers

-Your Shedders management team, composed entirely
+Your Shedders management team, composed entirely of unpaid volunteers,

-effort to run and develop our company.
-However, we
+dedicates an immense amount of effort to run and develop our company.
+However,

-can't do it all on our own, and we need your assistance.
+we can't do it all on our own, and we need your assistance.

 Volunteer Opportunity: Grant